wavemotion-dave/NINTV-DS/README.md

 History :
 --------------------------------------------------------------------------------
 V3.3 : 02-Dec-2021 by wavemotion-dave
-  * Added use of default.ovl which replaces the generic overlay if found.
+  * Added use of generic.ovl which replaces the generic overlay if found.
+  * Fix for custom overlay manual/instruction meta key.
   * Cleanups for .bin file reading and other small tweaks under the hood.
   * Code commented throughout for better maintainability.
   * More than 50 manuals added thanks to ts-x!
 See extras folder.